jina-ai/jina/docs/chapters/jep/jep-2/jep-2.rst

 - Each pod runs in its own container;
     This is a special case of "some pods run outside of the container".

 As one can observe from the list, designing an API that allows Pods running locally or remotely, inside or outside the container is the key of this JEP.
-Imagine we add two new arguments when spawning each pod, ``host`` and ``docker_image``.
+Imagine we add two new arguments when spawning each pod, ``host`` and ``image``.
 Note that these two arguments should not be added to the arguments of :class:`jina.peapods.pod.Pod` but to :func:`jina.flow.Flow.add`.

 Can we support remote Pod in the Flow API?